-2009 Priorities Outcomes Introduce a new Manual Handling Programme across Australia to improve our safety performance.
-ACHIEVED A new Safe Manual Handling training package was introduced in all Target sites in October 2008.
-Improve our energy efficiency by exploring effective energy savings opportunities.
-PARTIALLY ACHIEVED In November 2008 we commenced a series of detailed energy audits in our stores, distribution centres and our Geelong Support Office.
-Enhance our systems and procedures to more accurately measure our environmental performance.
-PARTIALLY ACHIEVED Information and documents have been developed to support a new reporting system.
-Continue to support our community partners.
-ACHIEVED During this year two new key strategic community partnerships were established with The Alannah and Madeline Foundation and St John Ambulance Australia.
+2009 Priorities Outcomes Introduce a new Manual Handling Programme across Australia to improve our safety A new Safe Manual Handling training package was performance. introduced in all Target sites in October 2008.
+PARTIALLY ACHIEVED Improve our energy efficiency by exploring effective energy savings opportunities.
+In November 2008 we commenced a series of detailed energy audits in our stores, distribution centres and our Geelong Support Office.
+PARTIALLY ACHIEVED Enhance our systems and procedures to more accurately measure our environmental Information and documents have been developed to support performance. a new reporting system.
+ACHIEVED Continue to support our community partners.
+During this year two new key strategic community partnerships were established with The Alannah and Madeline Foundation and St John Ambulance Australia.